Skip to main content

 Topics covered on this course include:

-• Consultation skills, consent, Fraser competence
+• Consultation skills, consent, and Fraser competence

 • Oral contraceptives and Depo Provera injections